 When an Unsubscribe/Opt-out link is missing or is small and hard to find, the complaint rate can be higher.

 A site/domain can also be blacklisted as unsafe with various monitoring services, like Google Save Browsing.
 You can monitor your domain/IP health by signing up with various providers, like Google Postmasters, or blacklist monitoring services.

-1. Configure DKIM and SPF
+11. Configure DKIM and SPF for you sender domain

 While this step is optional with most email service providers and requires a little more technical knowledge than the other items in this guide, most email platforms allow you to configure Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) for your domain to help improve your sender reputation by making it appear more authentic and safe.
 We highly recommend getting both SPF and DKIM configured for every sender domain you use to send emails.

 Use a different sender domain and IP addresses for any cold email campaigns, which have the lowest engagement and can burn your sender reputation.
 You may want to consider using a different sender identity for your marketing and transactional emails as well, to ensure your transactional email delivery doesn’t get affected by your bulk campaign practices.